willakat/toysm/README.md

 * Integration with [Scapy] [2]
   - PacketTransition to use Scapy packets as transition trigger events.
-  - SMBox for use with Scapy Pipes.
+  - SMBox for use with Scapy Pipes (requires Scapy 2.2.0-dev)

 What's still missing